edgedb/easy-edgedb/README.md

 }
 ```

-This will not change the name of the property itself - it's just a quick name to use in a query.
+This will not change anything inside the schema - it's just a quick variable name to use in a query.

 So if you can make a quick `name_in_dracula` property from `.name`, can we make other things too?
 Indeed we can.
 For the moment we'll just keep it simple but here is one example: